htetpaihtun/docker-for-my-friends/chapter-5/README.md

 ### 5.1 Hacking Docker CLI

-When you are new to docker nad just started using docker to do something, we should always do 2 things;
+If you are new to docker and just started using docker to do something, we should always do 2 things;
 - `docker help` and
 - [Docker documentaion](https://docs.docker.com/)